Classical Drama and Theatre

 The army, for example, eventually based itself on the very effective Germanic comitatus ("war-band"), no longer resembling the classical legions of Scipio's day, by now a distant memory.
 And the ancient Olympian religious system centering on Jupiter, Juno and their multifarious kin collapsed as Christianity surged in popularity.
 All in all, it was a Rome Augustus would hardly have recognized.
 Indeed, if he had glimpsed his city around 400 CE, he would probably have said that Rome was already gone a century before its purported "fall," which begs the beguiling question: "Why did Rome fall?"

 No single answer to that question—and there have been more than two hundred posited—has won universal, or even widespread, approval.
-It is simply too complex a question to answer at such a remove as ours and with the scant data which remains.
+It is simply too complex a question to answer at such a remove as ours and with the scant data that remains.
 But it is safe to say that certain conventional answers, regularly trotted out at the convenience of various factions in our society today, have little historical validity.
 "Moral decay," for instance, probably did not play a primary role, at least by the standards of contemporary proselytizers, since Rome had been an exclusively Christian state for nearly a century by the time of its reputed "fall" in 476 CE.
-Conversely, if one is tempted to place the blame on the rise of Christianity, as Gibbon did, then what's to be made of the Western Empire's equally benighted twin in the East, the deeply Christian Byzantine Empire which would not disappear completely for yet another millennium?
+Conversely, if one is tempted to place the blame on the rise of Christianity, as Gibbon did, then what's to be made of the Western Empire's equally benighted twin in the East, the deeply Christian Byzantine Empire that would not disappear completely for yet another millennium?

 With that, taxation and money woes increased over time—inflation was a persistent and corrosive influence from the third century on—to the point that people began avoiding work altogether, just to dodge taxes.
 And from that came the abandonment of cities, the failure of central government and the inability to pay the soldiers defending the empire, which led to the rupture of the frontiers that kept at bay the barbarians living outside the boundaries of Rome.
 A state in such deep and lingering debt cannot go on for long.

 When the Visigoths broke in and sacked the city of Rome in 410 CE, the end seemed inevitable.
-Though it took, in fact, over sixty years more for the barbarians to complete their devastation of the West, eventually a man who was not a Roman—nor even a Roman citizen—was pronounced the "Emperor of Rome."
+Though it took, in fact, over sixty years more for the barbarians to complete their devastation of the West, eventually a man who was not a Roman citizen—nor even a Roman—was pronounced the "Emperor of Rome."
 It should be noted, however, that this man, a German named Odoacer (or Odovacar) who did little more violence in assuming the throne than dump a child out of a chair, acted as "Roman" as any emperor in the last years of the empire.
 He proceeded to run the Roman government and army with great skill.
 His only real drawback was that he was technically an outsider, and so Rome is said to "fall" with his assumption of power in 476 CE.
 Anti-German bigotry underlies the presumption of this purported collapse.

-These Romuli ("little Romes") that
+These Romulae ("little Romes") that

 inherited Rome's West recall nothing so much as the days preceding the Romans'